 - Everything about Fred stealing the body, from him running away with it right after Daphne said he'd talk to the Sheriff about it, to Fred and Shaggy bringing it into a classroom and causing everybody to run away screaming.

 Sheriff Stone: Just cork it.
 You see this badge?
 You know why it's here?Velma: It came with the shirt?

 Episode 2: The Creeping Creatures

-The increasingly ridiculous but apparently completely true montage about Gatorburg's "gator mining" economy.
-Ending a gator oil well, spewing out hundreds of alligators into the sky like oil.
+- The increasingly ridiculous but apparently completely true montage about Gatorburg's "gator mining" economy.
+Ending with a gator well, spewing out hundreds of alligators into the sky like oil.

 Shaggy: So, like, those fake gator people are selling fake gator products?
 Dude! we are dealing with serious irony!